Athabasca Falls Jasper: Best Waterfall in Jasper National Park

 At the end of the trail, the river opens slightly.
 The sound changes.
 The scale becomes clearer.

-Safety at Athabasca Falls: What Actually Matters
+Safety at the Falls: What Actually Matters

 Do not step over railings